All Prologue: Plot

 Nick asks Vondas for help in resolving Ziggy's problems with Cheese.
-Nick later tags along with Serge to the latter's meeting with Cheese and watches from the car as Serge and his associates draw guns on Cheese's crew.
-Serge then arranges a meeting in which Proposition Joe agrees to compensate Ziggy for the torched car.
+Nick later tags along with Sergei to the latter's meeting with Cheese and watches from the car as Sergei and his associates draw guns on Cheese's crew.
+Sergei then arranges a meeting in which Proposition Joe agrees to compensate Ziggy for his torched car.
 However, Joe makes it clear that Ziggy and Nick would both be dead if not for their association with the Greeks.
-Nick, Ziggy, and Johnny Fifty deliver the chemicals in exchange for drugs.
+Nick, Ziggy and Johnny Fifty deliver the chemicals in exchange for drugs.
 Tempted by the additional payoff and Ziggy's pleas, Nick opts to take half the payment in cash and the rest in drugs.
 After a union meeting, Nick goes to the bar and gives Ziggy his compensation.
 Ziggy ostentatiously lights a cigarette with a $100 bill, causing Frank to leave in disgust.
 Outside, he asks Ziggy where he got his money and how he got his bruises.

 Stringer delivers an envelope of cash to Leech, a contact from Washington, D.C., concerning a contract killing.
 Brianna visits D'Angelo and tries to persuade him to use Avon's set-up of Tilghman to shave time from his sentence.
 D'Angelo refuses, reminding his mother that she taught him to stand up for himself.
 He tells her to let him deal with things on his own and to take the fall for the Barksdale Organization.
-He then asks her to tell Stringer, Avon, and Donette to leave him alone.
+He then asks her to tell Stringer, Avon and Donette to leave him alone.
 D'Angelo passes Avon in the corridor and refuses to talk to him.
 While working in the prison library, D'Angelo is followed by an inmate named Mugs.
 Mugs garrotes D'Angelo with a leather strap, then ties it to a doorknob and places D'Angelo's hands in his pants, making his death appear to be the result of suicide.